-- filename Name of the file. - image Image to be saved. - params Format-specific save parameters encoded as pairs paramId_1, paramValue_1, paramId_2, paramValue_2, The following parameters are currently supported: - For JPEG, it can be a quality (CV_IMWRITE_JPEG_QUALITY) from 0 to 100 (the higher is the better).
-Default value is 95. - For PNG, it can be the compression level (CV_IMWRITE_PNG_COMPRESSION) from 0 to 9.
-A higher value means a smaller size and longer compression time.
+image - Image to be saved.

+params - Format-specific save parameters encoded as pairs paramId_1, paramValue_1, paramId_2, paramValue_2, The following parameters are currently supported:

+- For JPEG, it can be a quality (CV_IMWRITE_JPEG_QUALITY) from 0 to 100 (the higher is the better).
+Default value is 95. - For PNG, it can be the compression level (CV_IMWRITE_PNG_COMPRESSION) from 0 to A higher value means a smaller size and longer compression time.
 Default value is 3. - For PPM, PGM, or PBM, it can be a binary format flag (CV_IMWRITE_PXM_BINARY), 0 or 1.
 Default value is 1.